Pee-wee Herman: The Pee-wee Herman Show

 Paul Reubens auditioned for Saturday Night Live for the 1980–81 season but was not accepted into the cast.
 Instead, he started a stage show with the Herman character, which made one of his first appearances in the 1980 film Cheech & Chong's Next Movie.
 He first plays a rude receptionist in the film, spewing obscenities at police and being arrested.
 The character is later introduced as Pee-wee Herman, approaching the stage just before disputing with the film's title characters again.
 Shortly after the film, Reubens took Pee-wee to the real stage.
 Originally, Reubens imbued Pee-wee with sexuality that was later toned down as the character made the transition from raucous night club to children's television (though innuendo was still apparent, particularly between the Cowboy Curtis and Miss Yvonne characters).
 The stage show was popularized by HBO when The Pee-wee Herman Show aired in 1981.

 The show featured the writing and acting of Groundlings alumni Phil Hartman and John Paragon, who would both reprise their characters on Pee-wee's Playhouse.
 The Pee-wee Herman Show played for five sellout months at The Roxy Theatre in Los Angeles, whereupon HBO filmed it and aired it as a special on September 11, 1981.

 Following the success of The Pee-wee Herman Show, in the early and mid-1980s Reubens made several guest appearances on Late Night with David Letterman as Pee-wee Herman.
 These performances gave Pee-wee an even bigger following than he had with his HBO special.
 In 1983, Pee-wee Herman traveled the United States with The Pee-wee Herman Show, making highly publicized stops at the Guthrie Theatre in Minneapolis and Caroline's in New York City.
-Reubens also appeared on an episode of the television show Mork & Mindy in 1981.

-In 1984 Pee-wee Herman sold out New York City's Carnegie Hall.
+In 1984, Pee-wee Herman sold out New York City's Carnegie Hall.
 Reubens said his appearances on David Letterman's show made Pee-wee a star.